Homemade Pesto made with a blend of fresh basil leaves, olive oil, garlic, and Parmesan cheese adds a ton of flavor to pasta, chicken, etc.

 Are pine nuts essential for pesto?

-I never add pine nuts to my pesto because they are so expensive and add more fat, but you can use them if you wish.
-For a less pricey option, try almonds or walnuts.
+You can make pesto without the nuts.
+I never add pine nuts to my pesto because they are so expensive and add more fat.
+And no one ever misses them.
+For a less pricey option, try almonds or walnuts if you want to include nuts.

 Why is my homemade basil pesto bitter?